MrDOS/librbr/CONTRIBUTING.md

     at the beginning of new lines,
     not trailing the previous line.
 * Use Unix-style line endings (`\n`).
+* Include a trailing newline
+  at the end of all files.
 * Use 4 spaces for indentation,
   and additional spaces for alignment.
 * Use C99 syntax,